ondrejehrlich/greengrocery/README.md

 ## About this repository

-This is a project of an app for a shop with greengroceries that is sold by boxes.
+This is a web application project for a fruit and vegetable store that sells its products in boxes.
 This project is made using [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org).

+This project is mainly focused on the backend in Laravel, so design is a side issue.
+For example, it is not responsive.

 I did not consider it necessary to use Vuex or a more sophisticated API calling system for such a small project.

-## Installing by composer
+## Installing

 Clone repository.